Intel-bigdata/HiBench/README.md

       Setup SSH public/private key pair, and disable `StrictHostKeyChecking` in `/etc/ssh/ssh_config`.
 Make sure all
-      nodes in your cluster can ssh to each other nodes (including localhost) without prompt for password.
+      nodes in your cluster can ssh to each other nodes (including localhost) without prompt for a password.

       Double check in each node, make sure all hostnames in the cluster will be resolved to right IP addresses.